sjdavalle/pe-compass/README.md

 # pe-compass
-A Study of PE Format through the RUST programming language.
+A Study of the PE Format through the RUST programming language.

 # PROJECT STATUS
 The project is being developed and you should use the `releases` section